WebAssembly/gc/proposals/gc/Charter.md

 ### Non-normative reports

-The Subgroup may produce non-normative material such as requirements documents, recommendations, and use cases.
+The Subgroup may produce non-normative material such as requirements documents, recommendations, and case studies.

 ### Software